 Fiber Optic Systems for Asset Protection

-HAWK’s Fiber Optic Sensing allows for real time measurements of long assets such as pipelines, conveyers and fences by monitoring changes that occur in a fiber optic cable affixed to the asset.
-This revolutionary technology has the ability to protect assets, equipment, and perimeters.
-HAWK’s Fiber Optic System is modular in design and can monitor up to 80km (50mi) in real-time 24/7.
+HAWK’s Fiber Optic Sensing allows for real-time measurements of long assets such as pipelines, conveyors, and fences by monitoring changes that occur in a fiber optic cable affixed to the asset.
+This revolutionary technology can protect assets, equipment, and perimeters.
+HAWK’s Fiber Optic System is modular in design and can monitor up to 80km (50 mi) in real-time 24/7.
 This type of intelligent monitoring is critical to operating efficiently and protecting valuable assets.
 For more on our fiber optic systems for asset protection, visit Hawkfiber.com!

-The Praetorian Fiber Optic Sensing System has the capability to monitor conveyor health, pipeline leak detection, monitor ground disturbances, identify manual and machine excavation, vehicle movement, hot tapping both above and underground, perimeter security monitoring and rail network health.
-Rather than traditional point instruments, the Fiber Optic Sensing System is distributed alongside the equipment, thereby the entire cable is able to sense disturbances to the application.
-The intuitive Fiber Optic System can sense sound (acoustics and vibration), acting as a hyper sensitive microphone at every point in the fiber, listening for potential problems.
+The Praetorian Fiber Optic Sensing System can monitor conveyor health, pipeline leak detection, ground disturbances, identify manual and machine excavation, vehicle movement, hot tapping both above and underground, perimeter security monitoring, and rail network health.
+Rather than traditional point instruments, the Fiber Optic Sensing System is distributed alongside the equipment, thereby the entire cable can sense disturbances to the application.
+The intuitive Fiber Optic System can sense sound (acoustics and vibration), acting as a hyper-sensitive microphone at every point in the fiber, listening for potential problems.
 It can also sense temperature, acting as a thermometer to detect heat or thermocouple at every point along the fiber, feeling for potential problems.
 The Fiber Optic System can also sense strain, detecting tiny changes in stress and strain in the application therefore predicting breakages and failures before they have a chance to occur.

 The Praetorian Fiber Optic Sensing System can monitor buried and unburied data cables, wires and power transmission lines.
 Monitoring for wear, damage or corrosion of the cable is extremely difficult and often power failure or data outage is the first sign of a problem.
 These cables are typically installed in areas that have multiple uses by various stake holders and in the event of a failure can be logistically difficult and expensive to access for repair.
 The Praetorian Fiber Optic Sensing System can be installed either near the power cables or embedded within the power cable itself.
 It can monitor disturbances, identify manual and machine excavation, vehicle movement, ground condition assessment and detects hotspots.
 HAWK’s Fiber Optic Sensing System requires no additional field infrastructure such as power or communication and does not require maintenance or calibration after commissioning.